haoyun/haoyun.github.io/src_site/s/notes.markdown

 title: Links
 ---

 Here you may find some short and stupid notes.
+All these notes are for myself.
-All these notes are for myself and they may contain many mistakes and they may not be complete.
+They may contain many mistakes and may not be complete.
 So it must be painful to read them.
+I do not suggest you read them.

-**Think before you read**!
+**Do not read**!

-* $G$-torsors
+* $G$-torsors and Gerbes
-* Grothendieck-connections
+* Grothendieck connections
 * Pullback of connections
 * Characteristic polynomial of a twisted endomorphism
 * Connections, stractifications and $D$-modules